jakew4/Chicago-Crime-Data-Project/README.md

 # Methods:
 * Prepared data for analysis by combining individual years of crime data into one dataframe.
-* Prepared a datetime index to make accessing time-related data more convenient.
+* Prepared a datetime index in order to perform time series analysis on crime data.
 * Answered reporter questions by creating various visuals to aid in explanations.
 * Created interactive Tableau dashboard presentation with filters to focus on one particular year or one particular district's crime data.